 The pain and suffering of the cross is Christianity's acknowledgement that suffering, and evil, and death, really do exist.
 This might seem obvious to you.
 "Of course evil, suffering, and death exist," you say.
 But I am not speaking so simplistically.
-I have known hundreds of situations in which good-willed people have been unable to acknowledge their pain.
-Our tendency is to hide those embarrassing parts of ourselves, places which have not matched our ideals of perfection and happiness.
+We have all known hundreds of situations in which good-willed people have been unable to acknowledge their pain.
+Our tendency is to hide those embarrassing parts of ourselves, those places which have not matched our ideals of perfection and happiness.
 Suffering is painful, yes, but it is also embarrassing.
 Pain is also humiliating.

 Our tendency is to hide.
 We would rather not admit those times when we have been betrayed, when we have lost, when we have been defeated.
 Husbands and wives live hidden from one another.
+Families live hidden from one another.
 We show up to work in misery.
 We collapse in the evening from fatigue and bewilderment, unable to keep up with our dreams.
 But somehow, we dare not admit those problems.
 We are scared.